Carmarthenshire: Demography and the Welsh language

 Prior to the Industrial Revolution, Carmarthen and Wrexham were the two most populous towns in Wales.
 In 1931, the county's population was 171,445 and in 1951, 164,800.
 At the census in 2011, Carmarthenshire had a population of 183,777.
 Population levels have thus dipped and then increased again over the course of eighty years.
 The population density in Carmarthenshire is 0.8 persons per hectare compared to 1.5 per hectare in Wales as a whole.

 Carmarthenshire was the most populous of the five historic counties of Wales to remain majority Welsh-speaking throughout the 20th century.
 According to the 1911 Census, 84.9 per cent of the county's population were Welsh-speaking (compared with 43.5 per cent in all of Wales), with 20.5 per cent of Carmarthenshire's overall population being monolingual Welsh-speakers.

 In 1931, 82.3 per cent could speak Welsh and in 1951, 75.2 per cent.
 By the 2001 census, 50.3 per cent of people living in Carmarthenshire could speak Welsh, with 39 per cent being able to read and write the language as well.

 The 2011 census showed a further decline, with 43.9 per cent speaking Welsh, making it a minority language in the county for the first time.
 However, the 2011 census also showed that 3,000 more people could understand spoken Welsh than in 2001 and that 60% of 5-14-year-olds could speak Welsh (a 5% increase since 2001).
+A decade later, the 2021 census, showed further decrease, to 39.9% Welsh speakers—the largest percentage drop in all of Wales.